DandanITman/ChessReforged/README.md

 > **A modern, feature-rich chess experience built for the web**

 Welcome to Chess Reforged - where classic chess meets modern web technology!
-This isn't just another chess app; it's a complete chess platform with AI opponents, move history, sound effects, and an intuitive interface that rivals chess.com.
+This isn't just another chess app; it's a complete chess platform with AI opponents, comprehensive user profiles, customizable settings, and an intuitive interface that rivals the best chess websites.

 ## ✨ Features